clokep/relapse/docs/setup/installation.md

     ```

 This will prompt you to add details for the new user, and will then connect to
-the running Synapse to create the new user.
+the running Relapse to create the new user.
 For example:
 ```
 New user localpart: erikj
 Password: